About the author ⁄ CTBA

 CHRB Meeting Advisory

 From CHRB SACRAMENTO, Calif.
-(May 18, 2022) — The California Horse Racing Board will conduct its monthly meeting on Thursday, May 19, 2022, beginning at 9:30 a.m. at Cal Expo in Sacramento.
-The Jockey and Driver Welfare Committee also will meet at Cal Expo the previous day on Wednesday, May 18, beginning at 1 p.m.
-Both meetings will be open to the public.
-Those providing unsolicited public comment on individual agenda items will be limited to two minutes.
+(Oct.
+15, 2022) — The California Horse Racing Board will conduct an in-person meeting on Thursday, October 20, 2022, beginning at 9:30 a.m. at Cal Expo.
+This meeting will be open to the public.
+Those providing unsolicited public comments on individual agenda items will be limited to two minutes.
 Comments must relate specifically to the agenda items.
-Note that for agenda item #6 of the committee meeting and agenda item #12 of the Board meeting, Public Comment, no further comments will be permitted after 30 minutes.
-For those who do not attend, the webcast audio link on the CHRB website will provide a way for the public to listen to these meetings.
-The agenda and package of materials for the Board meeting and the agenda and package for the committee meeting all are available on the CHRB website. ...
+Note that for agenda item #11, Public Comment, no further comments will be permitted after 30 minutes.
+For those who do not attend, the webcast audio link on the CHRB website will provide a way to listen to the meeting.
+The agenda and package of materials for the meeting are available on the CHRB website. ...

 Read More →